-Video game revenues at retailers in the United States dropped 20 percent in February, continuing the industry's consistent declines as the business shifts to a primarily digital landscape.
+Video game revenues at retailers in the United States dropped 20 percent in February, continuing the industry's consistent declines.

 As usual, software was the biggest deterimental factor, with $485.7 million in sales representing a 24 percent decline from February 2011, according to date from the NPD Group.

 The number one selling game for the month was Activision's Call of Duty: Modern Warfare 3

 .
 The month also saw the debut of one new IP: EA and 38 Studios' RPG Kingdoms of Amalur: Reckoning

 , which came in at number four.